Mohamed-Bargout/ESP32/README.md

 ## Real Time Concepts Assignments

-This section details the assignments completed as part of the "Real Time Concepts Course," which focuses on using FreeRTOS to implement real-time systems.
+This section details the assignments completed as part of the "Real Time Concepts" Course at the University of Stuttgart, which focuses on using FreeRTOS to implement real-time systems.

 *   **Assignment 1: Basic Task Scheduling with LEDs:** This assignment introduces basic task scheduling in FreeRTOS.
 The goal is to implement three tasks, each associated with an LED.
 Each task has a defined release time, period, execution time, and number of repetitions.
 The LEDs provide a visual representation of the task states:
     *   **LED OFF:** Task is not ready to execute.